 During 2012, the Company invested in Timber Wolf Terminals LLC ("Timber Wolf").
 The Company's initial investment during 2012 was \$1.0 million.
 Timber Wolf will operate a crude/condensate terminal and a sand transloading facility in Ohio.
+During the year ended December 31, 2014, the Company paid an immaterial amount of cash calls related to Timber Wolf.
 During the year ended December 31, 2013, Gulfport paid \$0.1 million in cash calls.